-(4) The project team must include an experienced Project Manager.
+(4) The project team must include an experienced Project Manager

-The project team must include a Project Manager who has experience in managing relevant translational programs and who is able to devote at least 35 percent effort to the project.
-Alternatively, the project manager requirement may be satisfied through a contract with CIRM's Stem Cell Center for project management services.
-Click here to download guidance on services provided by the Stem Cell Center.
-Click here to download CIRM Guidance on Qualifications for Translational Stage Project Manager.
+The project team must include a Project Manager who has experience in managing relevant translational programs and who is able to devote at least 50 percent effort to the project.
+This requirement does not apply to applicants for TRAN 4, Tool Translational Research Projects.